 - In Spring, we are all busy spiffing up the landscape after its winter rest.
 An application of Preen in early fall reduces weed-pulling chores, and prevents competition for spring-blooming bulbs and perennials.

-- An application of Organic Preen Vegetable Garden Weed Preventer reduces unwanted competition for your late-season veggies, including lettuces, spinach, and broccoli.
-Organic Preen Vegetable Garden Weed Preventer (now available in 25-pound bags) is 100% corn gluten, safe for use around food and pets.
-Apply when seedlings are 3” tall and delete “weed worry” from your to-do list.
+- An application of Preen Natural Vegetable Garden Weed Preventer reduces unwanted competition for your late-season veggies, including lettuces, spinach, and broccoli.
+Preen Natural Vegetable Garden Weed Preventer is 100% corn gluten, safe for use around food and pets.
+Apply when seedlings are 3" tall and delete "weed worry" from your to-do list.

 - You already use Preen?
 What about your neighbors?
 Countless weed seeds get blown in from nearby lawns and gardens and settle in your landscape.
 Preen forms a protective barrier that lasts three to four months, to keep the weeds from germinating in your garden.